 In considering whether to take enforcement action, the decisive issue for the council will be whether the breach of planning control would unacceptably affect amenity.
-In other words, the council will need to be satisfied that the breach of planning control is causing harm, and that enforcement action to remedy that harm would be in the public interest, and ultimately defensible if the action is appealed or otherwise challenged.
+In other words, the council will need to be satisfied that the breach of planning control is causing harm, and that enforcement action to remedy that harm would be in the public interest.
 The council will not take enforcement action solely to regularise an otherwise acceptable development which is causing no demonstrable harm.